Housing and residence life regulations

 Room Care

-It is up to each student to decorate and maintain his/her room.
-It is also the student’s responsibility, in cooperation with his/her roommate, to keep the living environment clean and attractive.
-Certain standards of cleanliness need to be upheld to meet fire, safety and health regulations.
-General cleanliness of the bathrooms and lounges is in the interests of all members of the University community and is the responsibility of all residents.
-For health, safety and security reasons, each room will be inspected regularly.
+It is up to each student to decorate and maintain their room.
+In cooperation with their roommate, it is also the student's responsibility to keep the living environment clean and attractive.
+Specific standards of cleanliness need to be upheld to meet fire, safety, and health regulations.
+General cleanliness of the bathrooms and lounges is in the interests of all University community members and is the responsibility of all residents.
+Each room will be inspected regularly for health, safety, and security reasons.

 Room Occupancy